 Additionally, sound-absorbing materials are soft, giving them characteristics that allow sponges to soak up water.

-A-List of Materials that Can Block Sound
+Top 7 Materials that Can Block Sound

 While you will need sound-blocking materials to help block noise/sound waves from leaking to other rooms in your home, you will also need sound-absorbing materials at the same time.